nvpro-samples/vk_order_independent_transparency/README.md

 To build this sample, first install a recent [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
 Then do one of the following:

 * To clone all NVIDIA DesignWorks Samples, clone https://github.com/nvpro-samples/build_all, then run one of the `clone_all` scripts in that directory.
-* Or to get the files for this sample without the other samples, clone this repository as well as https://github.com/nvpro-samples/shared_sources into a single directory.
-On Windows, you'll need to clone https://github.com/nvpro-samples/shared_external into the directory as well.
+* Or to get the files for this sample without the other samples, clone this repository as well as https://github.com/nvpro-samples/nvpro_core into a single directory.

 You can then use CMake to generate and subsequently build the project.